apaivinen/apaivinen/README.md

 some tech keywords what describes my work monthly routine
 ![Teams word cloud keywords poll](/img/keywords_faded.png) -->
-On my free time I like to tinker with home automation and other tech stuff🤖, play video games🎮 and enjoy the nature🍃.
+On my free time I like to tinker with home automation and other tech stuff🤖, play video games🎮 and enjoy the nature🍃 & Pizza 🍕

 <details>